The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

-Sunshine is considered relaxing as well not to mention a mood booster.
-It also effects our endocrine system which is responsible for the release of endorphins.
+- Sunshine is considered relaxing as well not to mention a mood booster.
+It also affects our endocrine system which is responsible for the release of endorphins.
 Endorphins could be considered our happy hormone that helps us to feel good, relaxed, and unstressed.

 For he who has entered His rest has himself also ceased from his works as God did from His.